Generic selectors

 Jonathan: Right.

 And two, you know, you could talk to a general about what’s going to happen in Iraq and he’ll lie to you up and down.
 But if you ask them how he had eggs that morning, he’ll tell you the truth.
-It’s maybe a small truth, and it maybe in the large scale of things is a less important truth, but I think that makes it something worth writing about.
+It’s maybe a small truth, and it may be that on the large scale of things is a less important truth, but I think that makes it something worth writing about.
 I think it’s worth learning about it, and it’s something that we all have in common.

 Rob: So we’re about to try some new food, Korean cod roe ban chan, and write about it.
 Just before you leave, Jonathan, I wondered if you could give your charge on how to approach what we’re about to taste.
 What’s the challenge there for us?